• Skip to primary navigation

 Kombu and kelp are nutritionally similar.
 Both are rich sources of minerals such as calcium, iron, magnesium, potassium, and iodine, as well as the trace minerals copper and zinc.

 These sea vegetables provide a good supply of vitamins A, C, and D, and several of the B vitamins, including riboflavin, niacin, and pantothenic acid.
 See more about the nutritional aspects of these sea vegetables.
-Here’s lots more about the nutritional aspects of these sea vegetables.
+Here’s more about the nutrition facts for these sea vegetables.

 Japanese Style Miso Soup with tofu and scallions